 Big bonus though, whenever Filipino families get together, there’s usually a ton of food that could probably feed a whole Barangay.
 They don’t do this to show off, this is just a part of their culture.
 Filipinos love to celebrate, and a celebration is never complete without food and karaoke!

 So what the heck is Pamalae?

 Pamalae is the term for when a man asks for the woman’s hand in marriage.
 But instead of asking only the woman if she can marry him or not, he also has to ask for her family’s blessing.
 A formal Pamalae is consist of the couple, both their parents, their siblings(if they have), and to some extent, their grandparents, aunts, and uncles.

 In the traditional Filipino dating culture, the man’s family has to go to the woman’s house and introduce the two families together.
 The purpose of the Pamalae is to also make plans for the couple’s wedding.
 Where it should be held, when, who will do this and that.

 Since this is a celebration of the couple’s engagement, of course, there will be food that will be shared by everyone.
 Which is supposed to be the next best thing to marrying your Filipino sweetheart. *wink*

 Related Article: 10 Reasons Why You Should Be Dating Filipino Women

-The Filipino dating culture is not really hard to take on.
+The Filipino relationship culture is not really that hard to take on.
 Their dating culture is conservative and really puts high regard when it comes to their family’s approval, affectionate displays, and the whole courting process.

 The real takeaway here is to have respect for the Filipina you’re dating and towards her family.
 That is just one of the most important things that make up a good and lasting relationship.
 If you show that to her and to the people that care about, you can expect the same love and respect to be expressed back to you.
 Maybe even more.